Last Updated on August 22, 2022

 There are many more villages to explore, just follow the signs along the main roads, and you’ll find plenty of less-visited villages.

 Take a Dip in Some Hot Springs

 Air Panas Malanage / Malanage Hot Springs

 This spring is truly amazing.
 There, a super hot stream meets a cold stream, they join, making it the perfect temperature.
 There’s a small shop where you can buy coffee and noodles.
 You can find the spring about 6 km away from Bena, there’s a sign on the right with a small area where you can park.

 More accessible, but also more frequented and less natural, you’ll find two pools there of different temperatures.

-This 2245 meters high, really steep volcano can be climbed in a day, you’ll need to start at down and hire a guide.
+Mount Inerie is a 2245-meter high, really steep volcano that can be climbed in a day, you’ll need to start at dawn and hire a guide.
 You definitively need to be fit to do it.

 The bus station is on the main road but is a bit far from the city, you can ride a bemo for 3k.
 Don’t listen to the ojek drivers who will tell you there’s no bemo going to town.

 There are plenty of accommodations to choose from, no backpacker options though, it’s mainly guesthouses.
 Call in advance to say what time you will be coming because the owners often work during the day and you won’t find them if you arrive unexpectedly.